 Composting and worm farming

 Composting and worm farming are simple ways to reduce your waste and give you free fertiliser for your garden.
-Follow these steps to get the best start as a composter.
+Council has a range of programs to help you compost.

 Become a Composter of the Inner West